-- (b) a thing that has been acquired by that person as a result of that offence. - (2) The magistrate may issue a warrant authorising a police officer, with such assistance, and by such force, as is necessary and reasonable - (a) to seize the thing; - (b) to enter the place and seize the thing; or - (c) to enter the place, search the place for a thing of that kind and seize any thing of that kind found in that place. - (3) The magistrate shall not issue the warrant unless - - (a) the magistrate has received by affidavit, any further information that he requires about the grounds on which the warrant is sought; and - (b) he is satisfied that there are reasonable grounds for issuing the warrant. - (4) The warrant shall contain the following information - - (a) the purpose for which it is issued, including a reference to the nature of any offence referred to in paragraph (a) of subsection (1); - (b) whether it authorises entry at any time or only during specified hours; - (c) the kinds of thing that may be seized; and - (d) that it ceases to have effect on a specified day, not being later than one month after the day it is issued. - (5) If, in the course of searching in accordance with the warrant - - (a) a police officer finds a thing that he believes on reasonable grounds to be connected with the offence, although the thing is not of a kind stated in the warrant; and - (b) he believes on reasonable grounds that it is necessary to seize that thing in order to prevent its concealment, loss or destruction, the warrant is deemed to authorise the police officer to seize that thing.
+- (b) to enter the place and seize the thing; or - (c) to enter the place, search the place for a thing of that kind and seize any thing of that kind found in that place. - (3) The magistrate shall not issue the warrant unless - - (a) the magistrate has received by affidavit, any further information that he requires about the grounds on which the warrant is sought; and - (b) he is satisfied that there are reasonable grounds for issuing the warrant. - (4) The warrant shall contain the following information - - (a) the purpose for which it is issued, including a reference to the nature of any offence referred to in subsection (1)(a); - (b) whether it authorises entry at any time or only during specified hours; - (c) the kinds of thing that may be seized; and - (d) that it ceases to have effect on a specified day, not being later than one month after the day it is issued. - (5) If, in the course of searching in accordance with the warrant - - (a) a police officer finds a thing that he believes on reasonable grounds to be connected with the offence, although the thing is not of a kind stated in the warrant; and - (b) he believes on reasonable grounds that it is necessary to seize that thing in order to prevent its concealment, loss or destruction, the warrant is deemed to authorise the police officer to seize that thing.